NaveedHossain2026/rideau-canal-monitoring/README.md

 - **Tool:** Gemini (Google), Claude
 - **Purpose:** Architecture design, Code generation, debugging, and documentation structuring.
-- **Extent:** AI was used to generate code for the sensor simulation and web dashboard, structure the project documentation, and assist in designing the system architecture diagrams.
+- **Extent:** AI was used to generate code to assist with the development of the sensor simulation and web dashboard, structure the project documentation, and assist in designing the system architecture diagrams.
 All Azure resource provisioning and final system integration were performed manually.